-UPDATE 1-FDA approves Pfizer's blood cancer treatment
+UPDATE 2-FDA approves new blood cancer treatment from Pfizer

 Nov 21 (Reuters) - The U.S. Food and Drug Administration on Wednesday approved Pfizer Inc’s drug to treat a form of blood cancer in newly diagnosed patients as a combination therapy.

+Pfizer plans to launch the drug, Daurismo, in the United States by early December with a monthly list price of $16,925, a Pfizer spokeswoman told Reuters.

-The drug, Daurismo, was approved for use in adults with acute myeloid leukemia (AML) aged 75 or older or those who have certain health conditions prior to receiving their diagnosis, for whom intensive chemotherapy is not an option, Pfizer said.
+Daurismo was approved for use in adults with acute myeloid leukemia (AML) aged 75 or older or those who have certain health conditions prior to receiving their diagnosis, for whom intensive chemotherapy is not an option, Pfizer said.

 The treatment comes with a boxed warning - the agency’s harshest - that flags risks of severe birth defects or embryo-fetal death.